marcocolangelo/Computational-Intelligence/CI - Lab/lab10/README.md

 - up to 95% if the my_Agent starts the game (on 100 matches)
 - up to 70% is the oppositor starts the game (on 100 matches)
 - up to 85% for randomic order (on 100 matches)

+## Limitations
+The model was trained for only `25,000` iterations, but the accuracy curve plotted shows some room for potential improvement if more iterations were added.

 You can find other details looking at the code, it's full of comments